OpenFn/ConSoSci/docs/4-trillion-trees.md

 OpenFn makes sure that if a record already exists (based on unique ID), it’s updated instead of duplicated.

+> ℹ️ **Info:**
+This structure is reused across all Trillion Trees form jobs — so adding a new form is mostly a matter of copying a job and updating the field mappings.
+>
+> If you're non-technical, you can still help by:
+> - Making sure Kobo forms are properly configured in the Google Sheet
+> - Reviewing mappings in the shared mapping spreadsheet
+> - Confirming which table each form should save to

 ---

-#### 6. Finish and log

-After saving, the job logs what was done for monitoring and debugging.
-Any issues (like unmatched values or errors connecting to the database) are logged clearly so they can be reviewed.

----

-This structure is reused across all Trillion Trees form jobs — so adding a new form is mostly a matter of copying a job and updating the field mappings.

-If you're non-technical, you can still help by:
-- Making sure Kobo forms are properly configured in the Google Sheet
-- Reviewing mappings in the shared mapping spreadsheet
-- Confirming which table each form should save to

 ### Assumptions